W&M Moot Court team members competed in numerous tournaments during the 2016-17 season.

 Each year William & Mary’s Moot Court Team sends its members to approximately fifteen inter-collegiate moot court tournaments around the nation.
 William & Mary’s teams have enjoyed resounding success, and some of the teams accomplishments from 2012-14 include: winning the Judge Brown Admiralty Law Competition in New Orleans, Louisiana; advancing to the semi-finals in the Vale Corporate Securities Law competition in Wilmington, DE; advancing to the semi-finals at the Kaufmann Securities Moot Court Tournament in New York, NY; competing in the National Championships of the American College of Trial Laywers/New York City Bar Association National Moot Court Championship; advancing to the quarterfinals at the Andrews Kurth Moot Court National Championships, a tournament that included only the top 16 moot court teams in the country; and advancing to the International Finals of the Stetson University International Environmental Moot Court Compeition.

 In addition to competing, the William & Mary Moot Court Team annually hosts the William B. Spong Invitational Moot Court Tournament.
-Now in its forty-sixth year, the Spong Tournament focuses on current issues in constitutional law.
+Now in its forty-seventh year, the Spong Tournament focuses on current issues in constitutional law.
 Rounds are judged completely by panels of federal and state court judges.
 The Virginia Trial Lawyers Association co-sponsors the tournament, and its representatives also serve as judges.
 Competitors at the Spong Tournament represent schools from across the United States.